Could United Airlines’ chaotic computer “cutover” have been avoided?

 Kathy Talcott, a United passenger who’d been waiting since January for a promised refund, received an e-mail from a customer service manager who blamed the cutover for the delay.
 “Things have worked very slowly,” the agent said, begging her to remain patient.

-United says that it didn’t permanently lose any reservations during the transition and that every itinerary, including Shevchuk’s and Talcott’s, was eventually tracked down.
+United asserts that it didn’t permanently lose any reservations during the transition and that they eventually tracked down every itinerary, including Shevchuk’s and Talcott’s.
 The airline also says that the cutover wasn’t entirely to blame for the difficulties but that it might have exacerbated them.

 A few days into the cutover, however, it was clear that things weren’t going well from a customer-service point of view.

 My e-mail in-box was filling up quickly with United queries.
 So was Martin Hand’s.
-He’s United’s senior vice president for customer experience.
+He holds the position of United’s senior vice president for customer experience.
 “My e-mail volume was up by about 10,000 percent,” he told me.
 “For the first three weeks, I would be up until midnight every day and start again at 5 a.m., answering customers.”

 It could have been much worse.